 As initially described in the Trust's Seventh Annual Report, the Trust and Thorpe Insulation Company Asbestos Settlement Trust ("Thorpe Insulation Trust") entered into a Trust Facilities and Services Sharing Agreement.
 The Thorpe Insulation Trust agreed to pay a negotiated monthly amount.
 Such arrangement was approved by the Oakland Court in the order approving the Trust's Seventh Annual Report.
-As described in the Trust's Tenth Annual Report, pursuant to the annual reconciliation of fees presented on February 20, 2014, the Trust and the Thorpe Insulation
+As described in the Trust's Eleventh Annual Report, pursuant to the annual reconciliation of fees presented on February 27, 2015, the Trust and the Thorpe Insulation Trust set the advance payments at \$37,000 per month for 2015.
+Pursuant to the annual reconciliation of fees presented on February 18, 2016, the Trust and the Thorpe Insulation Trust agreed that the advance payments shall be \$39,000 per month for 2016.
+The total amount paid to the Trust by the Thorpe Insulation Trust, after accounts were reconciled for 2015, was \$419,081.

-5 This figure is net of facilities sharing payments which are budgeted for \$1,236,000, and excludes claimant payments budgeted for \$65,700,000, extraordinary legal fees budgeted for \$965,000 and income tax payments budgeted for \$8,500,000.
-Budgeted investment fees were previously reported as a reduction to investment income.
-The 2015 operating expense budget includes investment fees of \$2,434,000.
+5 This figure is net of facilities sharing payments which are budgeted for \$1,440,000, and excludes claimant payments budgeted for \$55,700,000, extraordinary legal fees budgeted for \$730,000 and income tax payments budgeted for \$10,000,000.

-Trust set the advance payments at \$32,000 per month for 2014.
-Pursuant to an interim reconciliation of fees presented on September 23, 2014, the Trust and the Thorpe Insulation Trust revised the amount of the advance payments to \$29,000 per month as of October 1, 2014.
-Pursuant to the annual reconciliation of fees presented on February 27, 2015, the Trust and the Thorpe Insulation Trust agreed that the advance payments shall be \$37,000 per month for 2015.
-The total amount paid to the Trust by the Thorpe Insulation Trust, after accounts were reconciled for 2014, was \$440,455.
+As initially described in the Trust's Tenth Annual Report, the Trust and Plant Insulation Company Asbestos Settlement Trust ("Plant Trust") entered into a Trust Facilities and Services Sharing Agreement.
+The Plant Trust agreed to pay a negotiated monthly amount.
+Such arrangement was approved by this Court in the order approving the Trust's Tenth Annual Report.
+As described in the Trust's Eleventh Annual Report, pursuant to the annual reconciliation of fees presented on February 27, 2015, the Trust and the Plant Trust set the advance payments at \$42,000 per month for 2015.
+Pursuant to an interim reconciliation of fees presented on September 15, 2015, the Trust and the Plant Trust revised the advance payments to \$37,000 per month as of July 1, 2015.
+Pursuant to the annual reconciliation of fees presented on February 18, 2016, the Trust and the Plant Trust agreed that the advance payments shall be \$44,000 per month for 2016.
+The total amount paid to the Trust by the Plant Trust, after accounts were reconciled for 2015, was \$472,304.